Evidlo/prelim/main.typ

     // )

-  where $g_t$ is angular g-factor, $t$ is time, $phi.alt$ is scattering phase function, $bold(a)_t$ is albedo, $vc(r)$ is position vector, $bold(rho)$ is hydrogen density and $l$ is the #gls("LOS") along the #gls("FOV").  $phi.alt$, known as the #gls("scattering phase function"), represents the directional distribution of resonantly-scattered photons relative to the direction of the Sun, shown in @scatteringphase.
+  Scattering phase function $phi.alt$ represents the directional distribution of resonantly-scattered photons relative to the direction of the Sun, shown in @scatteringphase.

     #figure(
         image("figures/physics_scattering.svg", height: 15em),
         caption: [Scattering phase function]
     ) <scatteringphase>

+  #rt([
-    Angular solar g-factor $g_t$ (phot/s/atom/sr) relates hydrogen quantity (atoms) to photon flux emitted per unit solid angle (phot/s/sr).
-This quantity is linearly related to solar activity and is assumed to be a known, external input to the emission model.
+      Solar g-factor $g_t$ (phot/s/atom) relates hydrogen density (atoms/cm³) to photon flux emitted per unit volume (phot/s/cm³) @gfactor.
+The quantity $g_t / (4 pi) phi.alt(beta)$ describes the rate of photons being emitted into a part of the sky (1 steradian) from a unit volume of gas and is assumed to be a known, external input to the emission model.
-    @gfactor_difference illustrates the important $4 pi$ difference between angular g-factor (per steradian) and _isotropic_ g-factor (per whole sphere), which are sometimes not explicitly distinguished in literature.
+  ])

-    #figure(
+    // #figure(
-        grid(
+    //     grid(
-            columns: 2, gutter: 12pt,
+    //         columns: 2, gutter: 12pt,
-            subfigure(image("figures/g_factor_angular.svg", height:8em), "gfact", "Angular"),
+    //         subfigure(image("figures/g_factor_angular.svg", height:8em), "gfact", "Angular"),
-            subfigure(image("figures/g_factor.svg", height:8em), "gfact", "Isotropic"),
+    //         subfigure(image("figures/g_factor.svg", height:8em), "gfact", "Isotropic"),
-        ),
+    //     ),
-        caption: [Angular vs. Isotropic g-factor.
-Angular g-factor measures scattered photon flux emitted per steradian from an infinitesimal unit volume, while isotropic measures the flux over the whole 4π sphere], ) <gfactor_difference>
+    //     caption: [Angular vs. Isotropic g-factor.
+Angular g-factor measures scattered photon flux emitted per steradian from an infinitesimal unit volume, while isotropic measures the flux over the whole 4π sphere],
+    // ) <gfactor_difference>

-    Finally, $bold(a)_t (vc(r))$ is a unitless multiplicative correction factor (assumed known) to account for high-density regions of the inner optically thick exosphere which act as a secondary source of Lyman-α photons illuminating the outer exosphere from below.
+    Finally, $bold(a)_t (vc(s))$ is a unitless multiplicative correction factor (assumed known) to account for high-density regions of the inner optically thick exosphere which act as a secondary source of Lyman-α photons illuminating the outer exosphere from below.

     // - #rt([FIXME: derivation of line integral from first principles?
 Make use of etendue, pixel area, paraxial approximation to convert volume integral to line integral]) //

-    #figure(
-        image("figures/physics.svg", height:20em),
-        caption: [Emission model overview for a #gls("LOS")] ) <emission_model_physics>

-    @emission_units gives an overview of different measurement quantities and their units.

     #figure(
         table(